wmde/banner-screenshots/README.md

 	make force-summary

-to trugger the summary command for the metadata worker.
+to trigger the summary command for the metadata worker.
 This will refresh the overview page for Shutterbug, based on the existing metadata files.
 If a metadata file is invalid, the metadata worker will show a log message and ignore the file.